lammps/lammps/doc/src/Fortran.rst

    and ``lmp%style%local``.
 These values are identical to the values described in :cpp:enum:`_LMP_STYLE_CONST` for the C library interface.

+   :f integer(c_int) global: used to request global data
+   :f integer(c_int) atom:   used to request per-atom data
+   :f integer(c_int) local:  used to request local data

 .. f:type:: lammps_type

    This derived type is there to provide a convenient interface for the type